 What would the holidays be without sweets?
 Technically, The Great British Baking Show: Holidays, Nailed It!
 Holiday!, and Sugar Rush: Christmas fall into the same categories as their parent series, but these holiday editions are so popular that they deserve to be separated from their fruitcake-less peers.
-Netflix’s baking shows are never light on fun, but during the holidays they amp up the good cheer with costumes, special guests (one of GBBS’ two holiday episodes last year featured the cast of Derry Girls), and festive challenges galore.
+Netflix’s baking shows are never light on fun, but during the holidays they amp up the good cheer with costumes, special guests, and festive challenges galore.

 Mash-up shows like The Curious Creations of Christine McConnell, Cooked with Cannabis, The Big Family Cooking Showdown, and Crazy Delicious are baking shows plus: they offer tasty treats and a dose of something extra.
 For example, Christine McConnell’s bizarre 2018 series gives viewers baking recipes alongside inappropriate puppets and creepy crafts, and the contestants of Cooked with Cannabis must incorporate THC and CBD into their dishes.
 Of course, not every Baking+ show on Netflix is quite so out of the box: Crazy Delicious merely asks guests to come up with entreés to go alongside their desserts (how dare they!), while The Big Family Cooking Showdown participants serve their dishes with a side of familial drama, just like mama made it.